-Creditable service includes active service.
+service Creditable includes active service.
 Members earn creditable service for each month they are employed in a covered position.
-It also may include credit for prior service the member has purchased or additional creditable service the member was granted. member's total creditable service is one of the factors used to determine their eligibility for retirement and to calculate their retirement benefit.
+It also may include credit for prior service the member has purchased or additional creditable service the member was granted. member's total creditable service is one of the factors used determine their to eligibility for retirement and to calculate their retirement benefit.
 It also may count toward eligibility for the health insurance credit in retirement, if the employer offers the health insurance credit.